 Hornstrandir Nature Reserve in Iceland

-This guide will share how to make the journey to Hornstrandir Nature Reserve in the Westfjords region of Iceland and have a good chance of encounters with the wild birds and Arctic foxes that make this remote landscape their home.
+This guide will share how to make the journey to Hornstrandir Nature Reserve in the Westfjords region of Iceland and have a good chance of encountering the wild birds and Arctic foxes that make this remote landscape their home.

-The summer months in Hornstrandir can be beautiful and calm and in an instant turn to a wild storm.
+The summer months in Hornstrandir can be beautiful, calm, and, in an instant, a wild storm.
 The wildlife that makes this landscape its home is hardy and able to survive whatever the weather throws at them.

 HISTORY OF HORNSTRANDIR NATURE RESERVE

-The area was inhabited from the 9th century and over the years has seen a fluctuating population as climate and farming traditions have changed.
+The area was inhabited from the 9th century, and over the years, it has seen a fluctuating population as climate and farming traditions have changed.

-The farming was in small settlements with just a few cows and sheep and relied on the surrounding seas for fish and the birds from the high cliffs as much as domesticated livestock.
+The farming was in small settlements with just a few cows and sheep, and they relied on the surrounding seas for fish and the birds from the high cliffs as much as domesticated livestock.

 SETTLEMENTS WITHIN HORNSTRANDIR NATURE RESERVE